FreedomBen/breakout71/Readme.md

 - the white outline on bricks associated with picky eater kinda works but i feel it's more distracting than anything. maybe try something different ? put a cross on matching coloured bricks, or the contrary, grey out other bricks.

 # New perks ideas
+- [colin] shocks - balls can bounce off of each others and produce a shock that destroys a random block at the current combo
 - second puck (symmetric to the first one)
 - keep combo between level, loose half your run score when missing any bricks
 - offer next level choice after upgrade pick